-Messiah College participates in Federal student aid programs that are authorized under Title IV of the Higher Education Act of 1965.
+Messiah University participates in Federal student aid programs that are authorized under Title IV of the Higher Education Act of 1965.
 A participating institution must be legally authorized to operate with the State in which it is located.
 Title 34 CFR §600.9 requires States to have a “process to review and appropriately act on complaints concerning the institution including enforcing applicable State laws.”
 Title 34 CFR §668.43(b) requires that institutions: “make available for review to any enrolled or prospective student upon request, a copy of the documents describing the institution’s accreditation and its State, Federal, or tribal approval or licensing.
 The institution must also provide its students or prospective students with contact information for filing complaints with its accreditor and with its State approval or licensing entity and any other relevant State official or agency that would appropriately handle a student’s complaint.”

-Messiah College makes every effort to resolve student complaints internally, using policies and procedures outlined in the current Undergraduate Student Handbook or School of Graduate Studies Catalog.
+Messiah University makes every effort to resolve student complaints internally, using policies and procedures outlined in the current Undergraduate Student Handbook or School of Graduate Studies Catalog.
 The institutional complaint process for distance learning students is the same for all students regardless of physical location.
 It is expected that students will fully utilize any and all such administrative procedures to address concerns and/or complaints in as timely a manner as possible.
 For procedures regarding: